Ricky512227/EventStreamMonitor/MICROSERVICES_SETUP.md

 # Microservices Setup Guide

 ## Overview
-This guide explains how to set up and run all microservices in the Airliner Administration system.
+This guide explains how to set up and run all microservices in the EventStreamMonitor system.

 ## Services Architecture